Dango3010/scheduler/README.md

  › Press q to quit watch mode.
  › Press p to filter by a filename regex pattern.
  › Press t to filter by a test name regex pattern.
+ › Press w to show more options
+ › Press o to only run tests for the files that have changed.
  › Press Enter to trigger a test run.

 When the test runner starts, it checks for changes to the files.
 If there are none, it will wait for changes before running the tests.
 We can press the a key to run all tests.